cmu-sei/SCADASim/README.md

 ## Overview

 SCADA sensor networks are ubiquitous in industry and notoriously difficult to secure effectively.
 This simulator generates network traffic in a virtual environment and allows students the opportunity to view and work with modbus traffic, the protocol used by SCADA systems.
 This system fully encompasses a basic SCADA network and allows 1 to N PLC devices attached to HMIs that feed into a central historian.
-The topology is controled by a single json configuration file, allowing for simple or complex sensor networks.
+The topology is controlled  by a single json configuration file, allowing for simple or complex sensor networks.

 ## Getting Started